Skip to main content

 ChatGPT and AI Tools: Tools to Use – 3 of 3

-In the ever-evolving landscape of instructional design, harnessing the potential of AI tools has the possibility to be a game-changer because of the ways these tools can support a designer in each phase of the ADDIE model.
-For me, the biggest “aha” moment when exploring ChatGPT and other AI tools was realizing that they are not the first AI-powered tools available to instructional designers and learning professionals.
+In the ever-evolving landscape of instructional design, harnessing the potential of AI tools can be a game-changer because of the support these tools offer a designer in each phase of the ADDIE model.
+For me, the biggest “aha” moment when exploring ChatGPT and other AI tools was realizing that they were not the first AI-powered tools available to instructional designers and learning professionals.

 While ChatGPT stands out as one of the most advanced and sophisticated AI tools, you may have already encountered AI technology in your work without even realizing it.
-In this third article in the ChatGPT and AI tools series, I’m going to share some of the tools that I’ve been experimenting with as well as some questions to consider to determine what the right AI tool is for you and your organization.
+In this third article of the ChatGPT and AI tools series, I present the AI tools I have experimented with so far, and some questions to consider when determining the right AI tool for you and your organization.

 “…AI tools can unlock new possibilities for creating impactful and engaging learning assets if used in responsible ways.”

-For many learning and development professionals, it will come as no surprise that we’ve been living in the AI and machine learning world for decades.
-The difference that is causing the world to notice ChatGPT and AI tools now is the level of sophistication and user interfaces that are making AI generative tools more accessible to a wider population of end users instead of just the technology industry.
+For many learning and development professionals, it’s no surprise that we’ve been living in the AI and machine learning world for decades.
+The difference now is the level of sophistication and user interfaces that are making AI generative tools more accessible to a wider population of end users instead of just the technology industry.
 For example, have you ever heard of or worked with one of the following tools: Vyond, Speechelo, Synthesia, or Grammarly?
 If you said “yes,” you have experienced AI generative technology.

-With hundreds of options available, how do you choose which of the AI tools to start exploring?
+With hundreds of options available, how do you choose which of the AI tools is best for instructional design?

 I focused on four categories that can greatly assist in the design and development phase of the ADDIE model to create learning assets: